Tickets are SOLD OUT for Day and Night Sessions on Saturday. Reserve your spot through Mar 14. Click BOOK & BUY.

 Skiing and snowboarding have long been winter activities where face masks, gators, gloves and goggles are standard garb.
 It’s also a sport where individuals seek to distance themselves naturally across our terrain while carving their own routes down the mountain.
 Traditionally, base lodges have served as social gathering spots for groups of skiers and riders to take a break, warm up, or grab a bite to eat.
 This season, we all must adapt to a new reality that breaks this tradition in order to keep both guests and staff safe from the spread of Covid-19.
 The following paragraphs outline some of the most important items in our new operational plan.

 Mount Southington will operate at a reduced resort capacity for the 2020/2021 season.
 Priority will be given to those who’ve purchased season passes, joined race teams, established pre-paid groups, or have enrolled in multi-week programming.
 Beyond those individuals, additional daily lift tickets, rentals and lessons will be available.
 Our new website includes a more robust e-store that will allow for all products to be sold in advance.
 This will allow us to track and limit capacity for any given day.
-Using this online booking system is strongly encouraged in order to reserve your space at Mount Southington this winter.
+I encourage you to use our online system to reserve your space at Mount Southington this winter.
 On days where the resort reaches capacity, we will make announcements both on the website and on all social media platforms.
 If the resort has not reached capacity for a given day, products will still be available at the ticket window until capacity is reached.
 All transactions will be handled as touchless as possible.

 This season, appropriate social distancing measures and masks will always be mandatory in the base area, at the summit, on the lifts, and inside facilities.
 Mount Southington will have sanitizing stations available to guests throughout the facility.
 We have redesigned our chairlift lines to include blank lanes to help distance individuals waiting to load.
 When appropriate, we will have members of our staff located at the bottom of each lift directing traffic to ensure social distancing guidelines are being followed.
 Guests are welcome to ride our lifts with other members of their own party.
 No guest will ever be asked to ride with individuals outside of their party.
 Guests can ride single if they choose, no matter the line size.